sergeyugai/backpack-fields-as-classes/README.md

 2. Readability can be improved (since you can subclass my classes and add some sugar syntax)
 3. When building your own views for fields, you can use $field as object, rather than array, therefore you can implement your own helper methods here.
+4. Autogeneration of fields - yeah, we autogenerate those, I did not write actual fields manually.

 ## Install